envisioning/vocab/vocab/fast-takeoff.md

 ---
 category: CORE, GOV
+generality:
+- 0.5
+- 0.525
+- 0.55
+- 0.475
+- 0.5
+- 0.525
+- 0.45
 slug: fast-takeoff
 summary: Rapid transition from human-level to superintelligent AI, occurring in a very short period of time.
 title: Fast Takeoff
 ---